Jeff-Mitchell/network-flood-attack-protection/README.md

 - `--flood` this tells hping3 to send off the packets ass quickly as possible

 There is no need to specify to hping3 that we are using the TCP protocol as that is the default mode of hping3 anyway

+### Testing

+The application will be shown runnning live in the demonstration video.
+Some behind the scenes items that were tested included bringing up xterm windows for the attacker a1 and the normal user n1 and then having wireshark running on the victim v1. wireshark was setup with a filter to only show tcp traffic from port 80 so that we could easily identify the traffic that we are interested in.
+This means that wireshark will not show us other protocols such as ARP packets and ICMP packets.
+The normal traffic command above was then run inside the N1 xnode and we could see the traffic coming in through wireshark. the flood traffic command above was then run inside the a1 xnode and after a few seconds we can see the controller issues its first warning to the MAC address 00:00:00:00:00:02 which is the attackers address (can be found by using the command `ifconfig` inside the xnode or can be found in the setup of the network topology in project.yaml) and temporaryally bans all traffic from this address for 60 seconds. we can see that the flood traffic command breifly pauses as no response is being recived due to the temporary block rule.

+Waiting and watching the command terminals, after 60 seconds we soon see PSH packets flooding in again after the block rule times out.
+Every packet that comes into the controller is logged and printed on screen for debugging. the packet number and packet type is printed however, normally this information would not be printed. we can see that the attack starts up again from the a1 xnode terminal and the controller quickly issues a second warning and temporary ban.
+This cyccle will repeat once more after 60 seconds and finally a permanent block rule will be implemimplemented.
+There is a small delay when a warning is generated and a flow rule sent out as the sheer amount of packets the hping3 can see really does slow down the controller, This will allow some lingering packets to come into the controller but if there was no protection at all hping3 can easily send up to 50000 packets per second from initial testing.
+Setting the threshold at 2500 packets is still reasonable as when running the normal traffic command the which sends approximately 1 packet per send and even when `--fast` mode is used this is only a speed of 10 packets per second.
+This is 3 orders of magnatude less than the flood traffic and would take the normal user 42 minutes to meet this threshold which the attacker manages to do in about 2 seconds.